Dr-Dubs/Pokemon-Trader-Code/README.md

 # Pokemon-Trader-Code

-This repository holds the key parts to use an Arduino as a trading partner for Generation 2 Pokemon games.
-The "ArduinoGen2" folder has the Arduino code, and the "Pokemon Builder Code" folder has the Python code.
+Use an Arduino as a trading partner for Generation 2 Pokemon games to complete the pokedex without breaking the bank!

+# Required Software

+1. The two folders in this repository ("ArduinoGen2", "Pokemon Builder Code")
+2. Arduino IDE
+3. Something to run Python (I used Spyder in Anaconda)

 # Required Hardware